A free industry-led accelerator programme for disabled and neurodivergent creative talent, now in it’s 3rd year.

 • Grow and learn alongside a talented community of disabled and neurodivergent creative talent, all working together, learning together, and championing each other’s progress.

-Creative Equals' Disabled Creatives 2024 Video
+Creative Equals' Disabled Creatives UK 2026 Video

 Who is this programme for?